Khodaparastan/zsh-runtime-detect/README.md

 > **Intelligent runtime environment detection for Zsh scripts and applications**

-A powerful, security-first Zsh library that provides comprehensive platform, architecture, and environment detection capabilities.
+A security-first Zsh library that provides platform, architecture, and environment detection capabilities.
 Built for modern DevOps workflows, CI/CD pipelines, and cross-platform automation.

 ## ✨ Features